iterative/dvc.org/static/docs/commands-reference/import-url.md

 ### Click and expand to setup the sample project

 Follow these instructions before each example if you actually want to try them on your system.
-First, download the project and move into it:
+First, download the project and `cd` into it:

 ```dvc
 $ git clone https://github.com/iterative/example-get-started